arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 i) Draw lines according to the lane markers - short, long, single, or multiple

-This path execute the original algorithm of the draw_lines() function, no additional change required
+This path execute the original algorithm of the draw_lines() function, no additional change was done

 ![alt text][pipeline5a]

 ii) Draw a single line on the left and right lanes

-SFirst, I converted the images to grayscale, then I ....
+In order to get the long lines that are smooth a few processing steps are required:

+Step1: Sum up the left & right lines

+Step2: Get average of left & right line

+Step3: Extrapolate the left & right line

+a) Create line equation
+Line equation:

+y = slope*x + intercept

+From the points we got, we can calculate the slope and intercept as below, we get our line equation:

+slope = (y1-y2)/(x1-x2)

+intercept = y1 - slope*x1

+With the line equation I am able to draw a line whose y endpoints are bottom of image and top of region of interest.
+I find the x endpoints by plugging in the y endpoints into the equation:

+x = (y - b)/m

+Step4: draw the left & right line and soft overlay effect if required

 ![alt text][pipeline5b]